syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <tr>
 <th style="font-size:14px" width="100px">Solution</th>
 <td>
- If you are using Windows 7/8, Windows Server 2008, 2012, please use Chromium version 109 instead of the new version.
-Chromium ended the support for these operating systems and the last version is 109.
+If you are using Windows 7/8 or Windows Server 2008/2012, please use Chromium version 109 instead of the newer versions.
+Chromium has discontinued support for these operating systems, and the last compatible version is 109.
 <br/><br/>

 Please refer to the below thread for more information,